milansismanovic/FreETarget/minimal/README.md

 Try to put one sensor to all Arduino Mega pins - one by one.
 This checks if the arduino digital pins behave as expected.
 Then try each sensor like this.

+# Next steps
+Check shooting distance from microphone to ensure that not the pistol, but the impact triggers the microphone.

+Tested setting each of the sensors to the digital pins of the Arduino one-by-one: Sensor N connects to pins for NESW of the Arduino.
+Then sensor E, S and W. The result is that they are all in the center.
+From this I conclude, that my bridge soldering is OK and it must be the sensors triggering unequally.
+Would you agree on my conclusion?
+So my next step is to replace the sensors and try with different ones.
+I will try to write a small Arduino sketch to verify the triggering of the sensors and if the time difference is within the expect range.

+M* St*Author
+Mit Humor yes, your soldering is OK then, but I assume the trigger level is not correct.
+When you test it, did you release the shots from a fair distance?
+Otherwise the mics might trigger on the noise from the gun and not from the impact of the pellet.
+Therefore trigger level setting is critical.
+It seems that the same mic boards from different vendors have different microphones.
+So there is no universal level to work with all of them.
+The freETarget Website has some useful info on how to set the trigger level.
+I used an oscilloscope to figure it out 😉

+Raj* Rav*Top Contributor
+Markus Stoeckli with oscilloscopes this going to be costly affair 😀

+M* St*Author
+Top Contributor
+Rajasekhar Ravuri yes, I agree 😃.
+But in my opinion everyone should have an oscilloscope around the house 😃.
+More serious, I think this can also be adjusted by following the strategy for adjusting the levels as described by the original authors.
+Use the serial monitor to get the raw output.
+Start with a level where nothing triggers.
+Fire from far away.
+Modify levels till all sensors trigger.
+Alternatively, we could also use the arduino software to automatically set the the trigger voltage.
+We would still have to adjust the potentiometer to provide an adequate amplification, but would then set the reference voltage of the 2nd comparator.
+This would require an additional wire to each mic board, cutting a trace, soldering the wire and some software changes.
+Should be doable, but I did not study this part of the code yet... help is welcome. 🙂